IfCoffeeThenCode/Sparkfly_Challenges/README.md

     b.
 The uncompressed data is provided to your code as an io.ReadCloser (input to your code) You are encouraged to mock out these inputs and outputs to simplify your solution

+## Solutions

+### Unique codes in CSV files

+#### Notes

+I'm not thrilled with how this ended up (I feel like there's a spare goroutine), but comparing the reported linecount for each file with the actual number of lines in the file, it does cancel all the subprocesses as soon as a duplicate entry is found.

+#### Possible Improvements

+1. Use another CSV module that can map columns -> struct entries like encoding/json